material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 > Note that `Rotatable` is not listed.
 This is because we also removed any Plan named "name2" in this Transaction.

-The Runtime is now expected to fulfill its Plans.
+The Runtime is now expected to execute its Plans.

 ### Step 4: Runtime creates Executors

-The Runtime uses entities called **Executors** to fulfill specific types of Plans.
+The Runtime uses entities called **Executors** to execute types of Plans.
 The Executor is the specialized mediating agent between a Plan and its execution.

 We'll assume a function exists that returns an Executor capable of fulfilling a type of Plan.
 The method signature for this method might look like this: